-As motorhome travel bloggers we rarely pay for overnight stops – and we’ve been on the road full-time for over three years.
+As motorhome travel bloggers we rarely pay for overnight stops – and we’ve been on the road full-time for nearly four years.
 In the United Kingdom and right across Europe there are places where motorhomes and camper vans can park for a few hours or stop overnight with absolutely no costs involved at all.
-As motorhome travel bloggers we rarely pay for overnight stops

 Is free camping the same as motorhome wild camping?

 Free overnight parking is similar to wild camping.
 Most people see motorhome wild camping as happening in a remote spot without lots of other vans, whereas free overnight motorhome parking in UK and Europe is more about meeting a need for somewhere safe to sleep without it costing anything.
 But essentially, both are just somewhere to stop overnight in a motorhome.
 The great view is a bonus!